 Go to your doctor regularly for a check-up.

 Tell any other doctors, dentists and pharmacists who are treating you that you take this medicine.

 Things you must not do

-Use your medicine to treat any other condition unless your doctor or pharmacist tells you to
+Use your medicine to treat any other condition unless your doctor tells you to.

 Stop using your medicine, or change the dosage, without first checking with your doctor.